stackb/bzl/README.md

 ## Documentation

-Browse the [online documentation](https://build.bzl.io/docs).
+Browse the [online documentation](https://build.bzl.io/bzl/docs).
 The docs are also bundled with Bzl, so you can browse offline at <http://localhost/docs>.

+## Pronunciation

+`bzl` is pronounced like 'bezel', as in "_the bezel of a watch_".
+The name invokes it's function (a wrapper around bazel).

+> In the 1950s, watchmakers realized that an external bezel was the best way to
+> add functions to a watch without complicating the movement, and so the
+> external watch bezel was born.

 ## Contact